pluralsight/htmlTagValidator/readme.md

 	  ```

  - Allowed `<input>` element `type` values and the attributes supported by each `type`
- - A properly-formed HTML 5 document should have a `<title>` element with contents
+ - Hierarchal rules, such as: a properly-formed HTML 5 document should have a `<title>` element with contents
  - Void elements

   ``` html